 One of the things that people tell me they are always looking for more information on is the Norwex Business Opportunity.
-Hiring and training new Norwex Independent Sales Consultants is one of my favorite parts of my job, and I want to make sure that you have all of the information that you need to make an educated decision.
+Hiring and training new Norwex Independent Sales Consultants is one of my favorite parts (probably my absolute favorite part!) of my job, and I want to make sure that you have all of the information that you need to make an educated decision.

 Here are the most frequently asked questions about becoming a Norwex Consultant – things like how much commission you can earn, how much your start-up cost will be, etc. Please feel free to contact me if you have a question that isn’t answered here!

 How do I sign up to become a Norwex Consultant?